MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-pitch.md

 ## Other questions

-You may be asked any number of questions during interviews.
-Consider the following.
-A well reheares response to these will help make you stand out.
+A well rehearsed responses to these common questions will help you stand out.

 * How did you hear about us?
 * Why do you want to work at our company?